Aider-AI/aider/aider/website/docs/troubleshooting/imports.md

 In particular, be careful with the packages with pinned versions noted at the end of
 [aider's requirements.in file](https://github.com/paul-gauthier/aider/blob/main/requirements/requirements.in).
+These versions are pinned because aider is known not to work with the latest versions of these libraries.

 Also be wary of upgrading `litellm`, as it changes versions frequently and sometimes introduces bugs or backwards incompatible changes.